 - I will send a brief welcome letter to that address to make sure the address works, this will also contain a link to the closed Facebook group, so don’t panic if you can’t find it on facebook.

-- Go to facebook and search for the How to Write a Poem poetry group, (or use the link I will send you) the group will be under ‘groups’ on the left hand side bar of your home page.
+- Go to facebook and search for The Wild Within 2019 poetry group, (or use the link I will send you) the group will be under ‘groups’ on the left hand side bar of your home page.
 Request to join.
 If you can’t find it, or there are any problems, drop me a line at firstname.lastname@example.org and we’ll get it all sorted out before the course starts.

 - That’s it.
 It should be quite straight forward, but again, let me know if you have any questions or are experiencing any problems and I’ll endeavour to get it all started.

-Spaces are limited to ten, so please book as early as possible.
+Spaces are limited so please book as early as possible.